ameyanator/ameyanator.github.io/_posts/2018-12-12-My100DaysOfFitness.md

 [2]: https://www.100daysofcode.com/
 [3]: https://twitter.com/ameyanator

-### December 14, 2018
-Did not get any time today as I was traveling from Goa to Pune.

 ### Day 2: December 15, 2018
 **Today's Progress:** Jogged for 15 mins and did five pushups.